 The most visually appealing map in the game, Renewal’s defining feature—and my favourite thing about it—is a gigantic wall that runs right through the middle of it, separating a desert region from lush green farmland.
 Enormous battles are thus almost always centred around who is holding this wall’s central entry point, which looks cool as hell, but also in turn makes any flanking breach an exciting firefight.

 Here’s a big surprise!
 If you’d asked me a week after release which was my least favourite map, I’d have said Manifest, because the fact it’s 70% stacked shipping containers was repetitive as hell.
-But first impressions can be deceiving, because this map’s various levels of elevation, and the endless struggles to control the central hill looking down on the rest of the map, mean this is actually one of the most interesting—and varied—maps available, in terms of the kinds of experiences it offers to all classes and vehicle types.
+But first impressions can be deceiving, and this map’s various levels of elevation, and the endless struggles to control the central hill looking down on the rest of the map, mean this is actually one of the most interesting—and varied—maps available, in terms of the kinds of experiences it offers to all classes and vehicle types.

 A note before we go: I’ve tried to rank these on some kind of vague overall level of enjoyment, instead of catering it towards certain playstyles.
 And this is how things stand in March 2022; I’ll add to this list whenever the game gets new maps, which will hopefully be soon!